pierrenoizat/tumblebit_tips/README.md

 Initially, before each payment phase, Tumbler generates a fresh ECDSA key pair (PKT, SKT).

-Bob generates 2 key pairs, “real” (PKB, SKB) and “fake” (PKF, SKF).
-Bob keeps PKF secret for now and publishes PKB.
+Bob generates an ECDSA key pair,(PKB, SKB), for "real" transactions and picks a random 128-bit blinding factor R for “fake” transactions.
+Bob keeps R secret for now and publishes PKB.

-In Fig. 3 **step 2**, Bob generates 15 “real” payout addresses (keeps them secret for now) and prepares 15 distinct “real” transactions.
+In Fig. 4 **step 2**, Bob generates 15 “real” payout addresses (keeps them secret for now) and prepares 15 distinct “real” transactions.

 In **step 3**, Bob prepares 285  “fake” transactions like so:

-Fake transaction i pays Tumbler  compressed Bitcoin address (corresponding to PKT) 1 BTC (no network fee bearing in mind the transaction will never hit the blockchain ) with an OP_RETURN output containing the hex string `H || i `where H is the hash160 corresponding to the public key PKF.
+Fake transaction i pays Tumbler  compressed Bitcoin address (corresponding to PKT) 1 BTC (no network fee bearing in mind the transaction will never hit the blockchain ) with an OP_RETURN output containing the hex string `R || i `.

 Such fake transaction only sends a full refund to Tumbler and is unlikely to confirm without network fees.
 _No need for Bob to generate (and later transmit to Tumbler) a set of 300 random pad values.
-Bob needs only to generate 2 regular, Bitcoin key pairs._
+Bob needs only to generate one regular, Bitcoin key pair and one random blinding factor._

 Bob hides the transactions in 300 sighash values (regular Bitcoin sighash computations here) , permutes them (**Step 4**), and finally sends them to Tumbler as beta1, ..., beta300.

 _Minimized data flow: no need for Bob to send to Tumbler any hR, hF_

 In Step 5, Tumbler signs each betai with SKT to create an ECDSA-Secp256k1 signature sigmai.
-_No change from original white paper._
+_No change from white paper._

 **Step 6**: Bob sends to Tumbler the 15 “real” indices along with PKF.